mickael-menu/ShadowVim/README.md

 | option   | <kbd>⌥</kbd> | <kbd>M-</kbd> or <kbd>A-</kbd> |
 | shift    | <kbd>⇧</kbd> | <kbd>S-</kbd>                  |
 | command  | <kbd>⌘</kbd> | <kbd>D-</kbd>                  |

+Take a look at the [Tips and tricks](#tips-and-tricks) section for a collection of useful bindings.

 ## Usage